pagkly/Zed/Investopedia3/True Strength Index (TSI) Definition and Uses.md

 The indicator is primarily used to identify overbought and oversold conditions in an asset's price, spot divergence, identify trend direction and changes via the centerline, and highlight short-term price momentum with signal line crossovers.

 Since the TSI is based on price movements, oversold and overbought levels will vary by the asset being traded.
-Some stocks may reach +30 and -30 before tending to see [price reversals](https://www.investopedia.com/terms/r/reversal.asp), while another stock may reverse near +20 and -20.
+Some stocks may reach +30 and -30 before tending to see [[price reversals]](https://www.investopedia.com/terms/r/reversal.asp), while another stock may reverse near +20 and -20.

 Mark extreme TSI levels, on the asset being traded, to see where overbought and oversold is.
 Being oversold doesn't necessarily mean it is time to buy, and when an asset is overbought it doesn't necessarily mean it is time to sell.
 Traders will typically watch for other signals to trigger a trade decision.
 For example, they may wait for the price or TSI to start dropping before selling in overbought territory.
 Alternatively, they may wait for a signal line crossover.
-(For more, see: [What are the Best Indicators to Identify Overbought and Oversold Conditions?](https://www.investopedia.com/ask/answers/121214/what-are-best-indicators-identify-overbought-and-oversold-stocks.asp))
+(For more, see: [[What are the Best Indicators to Identify Overbought and Oversold Conditions?]](https://www.investopedia.com/ask/answers/121214/what-are-best-indicators-identify-overbought-and-oversold-stocks.asp))

 ### Signal Line Crossovers

-The true strength index has a [signal line](https://www.investopedia.com/terms/s/signal_line.asp), which is usually a seven- to 12-period EMA of the TSI line.
+The true strength index has a [[signal line]](https://www.investopedia.com/terms/s/signal_line.asp), which is usually a seven- to 12-period EMA of the TSI line.
 A signal line crossover occurs when the TSI line crosses the signal line.
 When the TSI crosses above the signal line from below, that may warrant a long position.
-When the TSI crosses below the signal line from above, that may warrant sellng or [short selling](https://www.investopedia.com/terms/s/shortselling.asp).
+When the TSI crosses below the signal line from above, that may warrant sellng or [[short selling]](https://www.investopedia.com/terms/s/shortselling.asp).

 Signal line crossovers occur frequently, so should be utilized only in conjunction with other signals from the TSI.
 For example, buy signals may be favored when the TSI is above the centerline (above zero).
 Or sell signals may be favored when the TSI is in overbought territory.